BenderRobotics/brest/docs/developer.rst

 Resource Aliases
 ----------------

 During initialization, the :class:`~brest.resource_provider.ResourceProvider` iterates through subclasses of :class:`~brest.resource.Resource`.
 For each discovered class, it checks for an ``ALIAS`` class attribute.
 If present, the resource is mapped in the internal class registry under both its original class name (e.g. ``multimeters.Multicomp``) and its alias (e.g. ``multimeters.MP73``).
-The alias is also injected into the group's ``KNOWN`` dictionary, inheriting the default interface settings of the original class.

-**Hidden behaviors you should be aware of:**
-When using an alias, the framework treats it identically to the original class name.
-This means all implicit interface definitions (such as baudrate, timeout, VID/PID, etc.) are automatically inherited.
-You do not lose or override default connection properties when referencing a device by its alias.

 **How to define and use them:**
 You can define an alias by adding the ``ALIAS`` class attribute to your resource subclass.
 Brest supports both a single string or a list of strings: